PennLINC/qsiprep/.github/pull_request_template.md

 ## Changes proposed in this pull request

 <!--
-Please describe here the main features / changes proposed for review and integration in aslprep If this PR addresses some existing problem, please use GitHub's citing tools (eg. ref #, closes # or fixes #).
+Please describe here the main features / changes proposed for review and integration in qsiprep If this PR addresses some existing problem, please use GitHub's citing tools (eg. ref #, closes # or fixes #).
-If there is not an existing issue open describing the problem, please consider opening a new issue first and then link it from here (so the *aslprep* community has a better understanding of ongoing development efforts and possible overlaps between contributions).
+If there is not an existing issue open describing the problem, please consider opening a new issue first and then link it from here (so the *qsiprep* community has a better understanding of ongoing development efforts and possible overlaps between contributions).
 -->